 Before setting up push publishing environments in dotCMS, it is very important to know best practices for the proper workflow, what can and can't be pushed, potential pitfalls, and how to troubleshoot problems.
 Knowledge of the following limitations and recommandations is vital to successfully manage push publishing.

 There should only be one Authoring environment.

-- In a push publishing environment, ALL changes to content should be made on the authoring server only, and then pushed to the receiving environment(s).
+- In a push publishing environment, ALL changes to content should be made on the authoring server only, and then pushed to the Endpoint(s).

-- If two objects with the same name are created separately on two different servers, attempts to push the object from one server to the other will create a conflict.
+- If two objects with the same name are created separately on two different dotCMS instances, attempts to push the object from one server to the other (with each server treating the other as an Endpoint) will create a conflict.

 - Conflicts of this type can be resolved using the Integrity Checker; however these issues should be avoided by only creating and editing content from a single Authoring environment.

 Matching Server Versions

 Your sending server and any Dynamic Endpoints it pushes to should run similar stacks.
 In particular, it is very important that the versions (including both release and “flavor”, if appropriate) of all of the following match on all servers in your push publishing environment (both sending server and Dynamic Endpoints):

 - Java Virtual Machine (JVM)

 To use the push publishing feature for Dynamic Endpoints, you must run an Enteprise Pro, Enterprise Prime, or Cloud dotCMS license.